waytohealth/way2health/site/content/blog/w2h-covid-efforts-05.md

 - The decision was also made to make this a fully inbound process.
 Anyone could call or text into the numbers provided.
 The system would take on the responsibility to ask and collect information on zipcodes, allergies, race, date of birth and much more to make sure we had all the data needed to fill out the forms needed and to also report back to the city.
 This ultimately worked well but I can assure you that when the protocol is finalized on Friday morning and the system needs to go-live on Sunday, there will be ~~blood~~ challenges.
 That's a joke btw, although I've been told my joke skills are terrible and I should keep my day job.
 We got it done over the weekend and in time for a Sunday launch.

 I had the privilege of being able to volunteer at this clinic.
 My responsibility, along with Davis Herman was to help Neda Khan manage the flow of people who showed up without an appointment or had issues setting up their appointment.
 It was an extraordinary experience.
 We managed to sign up and get 110 additional walk-ins vaccinated when others canceled their appointments.

+As before, there were no lines and NPS still remained at around 90 with over 500 cumulative respondents.

 ### **Clinic on 3/6/2021.
 Goal: 1750 vaccinations**
 - TBD